Qonfused/OCE-Build/docs/schema.md

 Some modern firmware, including on virtual machines such as VMware, may update pointers to UEFI services during driver loading and related actions.
 Consequently, this directly obstructs other quirks that affect memory management, such as `DevirtualiseMmio`, `ProtectMemoryRegions`, or `RebuildAppleMemoryMap`, and may also obstruct other quirks depending on the scope of such.

-GRUB shim makes similar on-the-fly changes to various UEFI image services, which are also protected against by this quirk.
+GRUB Shim makes similar on-the-fly changes to various UEFI image services, which are also protected against by this quirk.

 *Note 1*: On VMware, the need for this quirk may be determined by the appearance of the `'Your Mac OS guest might run unreliably with more than one virtual core.'' message.